 Working in this sector takes a special kind of person.
 Depending on the health of the individual receiving care, senior care roles can include everything from monitoring and administering medication, transporting elderly patients to medical appointments, preparing special meals, to bathing, and changing diapers.

-Even before the pandemic hit, many senior care workers struggled and quit.
-Post-pandemic, the high turnover rate among U.S. elderly care workers is a growing cause for concern for providers of elderly care facilities.
+The high turnover rate among U.S. elderly care workers is a growing cause for concern for providers of elderly care facilities.
 For employers, this instability is bad news for quality care, continuity, and morale.

 Providers of long-term senior care rely on healthcare workers and other support staff who are often the eyes, ears, and limbs of the people in their care.
 Given the high-stress levels that come with this kind of job, too often, elderly care workers end up feeling emotionally overwhelmed, physically fatigued, and mentally irritable.